Singular holomorphic foliations by curves I: Integrability of holonomy cocycle in dimension 2: Background

-Here, $\T_i$ is a domain in $\C^{k-1},$ $\B_i$ is a domain in $\C$, $\U_i$ is a domain in $M,$ and $\Phi_i$ is biholomorphic, and all the changes of coordinates $\Phi_i\circ\Phi_j^{-1}$ are of the form
+Here, $\T_p$ is a domain in $\C^{k-1},$ $\B_p$ is a domain in $\C$, $\U_p$ is a domain in $X,$ and $\Phi_p$ is biholomorphic, and all the changes of coordinates $\Phi_p\circ\Phi_q^{-1}$ are of the form

-The open set $\U_i$ is called a {\it flow box} and the Riemann surface $\Phi_i^{-1}\{t=c\}$ in $\U_i$ with $c\in\T_i$ is a {\it plaque}.
+The open set $\U_p$ is called a {\it flow box} and the Riemann surface $\Phi_p^{-1}\{t=c\}$ in $\U_p$ with $c\in\T_p$ is a {\it plaque}.
 The property of the above coordinate changes insures that the plaques in different flow boxes are compatible in the intersection of the boxes.
 Two plaques are {\it adjacent} if they have non-empty intersection.

-A {\it leaf} $L$ is a minimal connected subset of $M$ such that if $L$ intersects a plaque, it contains that plaque.
-So a leaf $L$ is a Riemann surface immersed in $M$ which is a union of plaques.
-A leaf through a point $x$ of this foliation is often denoted by $L_x.$ A {\it transversal} is a complex submanifold of $X$ which is transverse to the leaves of $\Fc.$
+A {\it leaf} $L$ is a minimal connected subset of $X$ such that if $L$ intersects a plaque, it contains that plaque.
+So a leaf $L$ is a Riemann surface immersed in $X$ which is a union of plaques.
+A leaf through a point $x$ of this foliation is often denoted by $L_x.$ A {\it transversal} is a complex submanifold of codimension 1 in $X$ which is transverse to the leaves of $\Fc.$

-A {\it holomorphic foliation by Riemann surfaces with singularities} is the data $(M,\Fc,E)$, where $M$ is a complex manifold, $E$ a closed subset of $M$ and $(M\setminus E,\Fc)$ is a holomorphic foliation by Riemann surfaces.
+A {\it holomorphic foliation by curves with singularities}, or equivalently a {\it singular holomorphic foliation by curves,} is the data $(X,\Lc,E)$, where $X$ is a complex manifold, $E$ a closed subset of $X$ and $(X\setminus E,\Lc)$ is a holomorphic foliation by curves.
 Each point in $E$ is said to be a {\it singular point,} and $E$ is said to be {\it the set of singularities} of the foliation.
-We always assume that $\overline{M\setminus E}=M$, see e.g. \cite{DinhNguyenSibony1, FornaessSibony1} for more details.
-If $M$ is compact, then we say that the foliation $(M,\Fc,E)$ is {\it compact.}
+We always assume that $\overline{X\setminus E}=X$, see e.g. \cite{DinhNguyenSibony1, FornaessSibony1} for more details.
+If $X$ is compact, then we say that the foliation $(X,\Lc,E)$ is {\it compact.}